Getting approved for a mortgage these days takes more than a sufficient down payment and having a good credit score.

 LTV stands for loan-to-value, as in loan-to-value ratio.
-When lenders describe their various loan products they’ll often specify that specific loans are capped with a certain LTV.
+When mortgage lenders describe their various loan products they’ll often specify that specific loans are capped with a certain LTV.
 For instance, a 30-year fixed-rate mortgage might have a 90% LTV.
-This means a borrower must put down at least 10% for a home purchase because the bank is only willing to issue a mortgage loan for 90% of the home’s value.
+This means a borrower must put down at least 10% for a home purchase because the bank is only willing to issue home mortgage loans for 90% of the home’s value.

 So if you’re buying a house worth $300,000 and getting a mortgage with a 90% LTV, the maximum the bank will loan against the residence is $270,000, and you need to come up with $30,000 down payment.